How can you become a more effective leader?

 Participative leaders value a collaborative decision-making process with their teams.
 Satya Nadella, the CEO of Microsoft, exemplifies this approach.
 Rather than making top-down decisions, he frequently consults with his team, valuing their diverse perspectives.
 This inclusive approach not only garners respect from team members but also ensures that decisions consider multiple viewpoints.

-Benefits of Behavioral Leadership
+What are the Benefits of of Behavioral Leadership?

 Behavioral leadership emphasizes the importance of actions and behaviors in guiding a team or organization.
 By focusing on what leaders do rather than the inherent traits they might possess, this approach offers a range of advantages that can significantly improve organizational dynamics.